Criminology BSc (Hons) – 2020 entry

 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

-On our four-year BSc Criminology course, you will further your knowledge by undertaking a Professional Training placement during the third year.
+On our four-year BSc Criminology course, you’ll enhance your knowledge by taking a Professional Training placement during the third year.

-This provides you with an opportunity to apply the knowledge and skills acquired during your first two years of study in a work environment, whilst receiving training and undertaking responsible work.
+This provides you with an opportunity to apply the knowledge and skills gained during your first two years of study in a work environment, while receiving training and carrying out responsible work.

 As a result of the placement, we find that our students return to their final year significantly more confident, mature and organised, and with clearer career aspirations.
 The process of preparing and applying for placement positions also significantly enhances job-seeking skills, which come into play in the final year and beyond when applying for graduate employment.
 After graduation, some students take up permanent posts with their professional placement employer.

 Companies and organisations that have participated in the scheme include: